overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 - **Cognitive Complexity** - which is inversely proportional to **Readability**
 - **Testability** - Indicates how isolated your components are, to be composed and reused.

-We shall apply those methods on a **hello-real-world application** and realise how it's metrics are affected.
+We shall apply those methods on a **real-world application** and realise how it's metrics are affected.

 Let's start with Obstacles and how to overcome them: